juliuspleunes4/bachelorThesis/README.md

 ## How it Works

-1. **Central Class**: The `GRIMTester` class contains all methods for reading context from files, extracting reported means, conducting the GRIM test, and presenting results.
+1. **Central class**: The `GRIMTester` class contains all methods for reading context from files, extracting reported means, conducting the GRIM test, and presenting results.
-2. **Convert**: The `.txt` or `.pdf` file gets converted into plain text.
+2. **Convert**: The `.pdf` file gets converted into plain text. `.txt` files are already in plain text.

-3. **Extract Data**: The `extract_data_from_text` method uses the `GPT-4o-mini` AI model to identify and extract reported means and sample sizes from the text.
+3. **Extract data**: The `extract_data_from_text` method uses the `GPT-4o-mini` AI model to identify and extract reported means and sample sizes from the text.
 The model is inscructed to only extract means that are composed of integer data.
 The output is formatted according to the specified requirements, so it can be used by other methods in the class.

-4. **GRIM Test**: The `grim_test` method checks if the reported mean is mathematically possible based on the sample size and the specified number of decimal places.
+4. **GRIM test**: The `grim_test` method checks if the reported mean is mathematically possible based on the sample size and the specified number of decimal places.

-5. **Processing Results**: After extraction and testing, the results are added into a DataFrame and printed.
+5. **Processing results**: After extraction and testing, the results are added into a DataFrame and printed.
 Each test is displayed in a separate row with the following column headers:

     - `Consistent`: Displays whether the reported mean passed the GRIM test (`Yes` for consistent, `No` for inconsistent).
     - `Reported Mean`: Displays the original mean value as extracted from the text, including any trailing zeros.